If you are new to blogging, you are probably wondering about self hosted WordPress vs. WordPress.com and how they are different.

 This host is not YOUR computer but rather a server owned by a hosting company or by a website building service that includes hosting.

-The whole WordPress.org vs WordPress.com issue comes about because there is a misconception that WordPress.org is also a host, which it is not.
+A lot of the confusion of WordPress.org vs WordPress.com issue is due to a misconception that self hosted WordPress (also known as WordPress.org) is also a host, which it is not.

 Next you add the WordPress plugins of your choice, set them up, and start blogging.